jeseias/Kero-frontend/readme.md

 # 🔤 App Info

-**This application is just a piece 🍰 of a collection of other apps, which work together, to form one big powerfull e-commerce App 🎂.**
+**This application is just a piece 🍰 of a collection of other apps, which work together, to build one big powerfull e-commerce APP 🎂.**

 > ## App division
-> 1. Client
+> 1. **Clients** webapp to browse and order products
-> 2. This is the frontend Repo
-> 3. You can find the backend code
+> 2. **Administrators** webapp to get all client orders
+> 3. **RESTfull API** to connect both webpapp

+**I am planning on building 🧱 a mobile app aswell for clients to do the order the.
+Useing ReactNative**